Call - 911 Immediately

 - Do not use elevators.
 Notify 911.

-- Report any trapped or handicapped persons needing assistance.
+- Report any trapped or disabled persons needing assistance.

 - Activate the building fire alarm.